makhy/Flexi-Lunch-Notebooks/README.md

 ## 3. Sentiment predictor - NLP:

 * Train a model that classifies the sentiment (positive or negative) of the review.
-* Retain only reviews that having ratings.
+* Retain only reviews that have ratings.
 Define rating >= 3 as “Good” sentiment.
 * Three models are tested — 1) Multinomial Naive Bayes Classifier (Accuracy: 0.79); 2) Random Forest (0.77); 3) Gradient Boosting (0.83)
 * Use Gradient Boosting Classifier to predict the sentiment of a new comment